nhyldmar/fez-ap/README.md

 ## Overview

 This is a [HAT](https://github.com/FEZModding/HAT) mod which adds archipelago multiworld randomizer support to FEZ.
-It is heavily based on the wonderful [FEZUG](https://github.com/FEZModding/FEZUG).
+It is based on the wonderful [FEZUG](https://github.com/FEZModding/FEZUG).

 ## Installing